ramellose/anuran/README.md

 [![Build Status](https://travis-ci.com/ramellose/anuran.svg?token=9mhqeTh13MErxyrk5zR8&branch=master)](https://travis-ci.com/ramellose/anuran)

-This toolbox is intended to identify conserved or unique associations across multiple networks.
+This toolbox is intended to identify conserved or unique patterns across multiple networks.
 While carrying out set operations on such networks can help you find such associations, there is a chance that the outcome of the set operation was caused by random overlap between the networks.
 _anuran_ helps you identify if your biological networks have set operations that have different outcomes than would be expected by chance.